Tearing Newport Beach

 During your consultation with Dr. Joseph, he will spend time discussing and evaluating this complex issue to create a customized plan to improve your tearing.

 Surprisingly, the most common cause of excessive tearing is actually excessive dryness of the eyes.
 Tearing occurs as a response to the irritation and damage that accumulates due to this dryness.
 If you experience occasional irritation, or a sandy or gritty feeling on the eyes then you may have an element of dry eye.
-Also, if you’re tearing seems to occur at certain times of the day, in certain locations, with certain weather conditions, or with certain activities then this may be a sign that dryness is to blame.
+Also, if your tearing seems to occur at certain times of the day, in certain locations, with certain weather conditions, or with certain activities, then this may be a sign that dryness is to blame.

 The eyelids a very important part of a very complex interaction of factors that determines whether or not our eyes are dry and irritated or lubricated and comfortable.

-- The Tear Film – The tears produced from our tear glands is only ⅓ of the tear film.
+- The Tear Film – The tears produced from our tear glands are only ⅓ of the tear film.
 Just as important is the oil made from glands in the eyelids called Meibomian Glands.
 This oil stabilizes the tear film and allows it to spread and coat the surface of the eye.

 - Inflammation – The most common reason for poorly functioning meibomian glands is inflammation of the eyelids called blepharitis.
 This inflammation is exceedingly common and is present in the vast majority of dry eye patients seen by Dr. Joseph.
 It is also poorly controlled in many of these patients which propagates their dry eye symptoms despite using lubricating eye drops consistently.